 Pro tip: South of Market Street, streets running east and west are named after trees while north and south streets are numbered.

 SEPTA accepts cash for travel on any of its services.
-Exact fare is required except as noted below.
+Exact fare is required when paying in cash on SEPTA except on Regional Rail.
+Operators and Cashiers will not make change.

 Children under the age of 12 ride free with a fare paying adult.